huibinshen/fingerid/README.md

 Tools
 -----

 It's may be necessary to check whether the spectra and the fragmentation trees are in the same order as wanted.
-To output the order the spectra files and fragmentation trees files which have been parsed:
+To output the order of the spectra files and fragmentation trees files which have been parsed:

   ```python
   from fingerid.preprocess.util import writeIDs